Do Plus Size Models Work Out? (And How Much?)

 Here is why that doesn’t turn them into ‘average-sized’ or ‘super-slim’ models:

-Are Plus-Size Models Lazy?
+So, Are Plus-Size Models Lazy?

 Plus-size models are more active than the average individual because they need to maintain weight.
 As many plus-size individuals naturally have a slow metabolism, they need to remain fairly active and limit their sugar consumption to avoid getting even bigger.

-Unfortunately, Plus-Sized models are still seen as lazy.
+Unfortunately, plus-sized models are still seen as lazy.

 This stigma is because people infer one’s activity levels from their weight.
 In reality, one’s metabolic rate and eating habits contribute to their weight (or lack of it).
 Plus-sized models are much more liberal with their diet than the average model.